+☐ Assess whether there is an urgent need for a search

+from other students.
-- Assess whether there is an urgent need for a search - Assess whether not doing the search would put other pupils or staff at risk - Consider whether the search would pose a safeguarding risk to the pupil - Explain to the pupil why they are being searched - Explain to the pupil what a search entails e.q.
-I will ask you to turn out your pockets and remove your scarf - > Explain how and where the search will be carried out - > Give the pupil the opportunity to ask questions - ➤ Seek the pupil's co-operation

-If the pupil refuses to agree to a search, the member of staff can give an appropriate behaviour sanction.

-If they still refuse to co-operate, the member of staff will contact the Headteacher, Deputy Head Teacher or Student Development Lead to try and determine why the pupil is refusing to comply.

-The authorised member of staff will then decide whether to use reasonable force to search the pupil.
-This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the pupil harming themselves or others, damaging property or from causing disorder.
+□ Assess whether not doing the search would put other students or staff at risk □ Consider whether the search would pose a safeguarding risk to the student □ Explain to the student why they are being searched □ Explain to the student what a search entails - e.g. I will ask you to turn out your pockets and remove you scarf □ Explain how and where the search will be carried out ☐ Give the student the opportunity to ask questions □ Seek the student's co-operation If the student refuses to agree to a search, the member of staff can give an appropriate behaviour sanction.
+If they still refuse to co-operate, the member of staff will contact the Headteacher, Deputy Head Teacher or Student Development Lead to try and determine why the student is refusing to comply.
+The authorised member of staff will then decide whether to use reasonable force to search the student.
+This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the student harming themselves or others, damaging property or from causing disorder.
 The authorised member of staff can use reasonable force to search for any prohibited items identified in section 3, but not to search for items that are only identified in the school rules.
 The authorised member of staff may use a metal detector to assist with the search.

-An authorised member of staff may search a pupil's outer clothing, pockets, possessions, desks or lockers.

-Outer clothing includes:

-- Any item of clothing that is not worn immediately over a garment that is being worn wholly next to the skin or being worn as underwear (e.g. a jumper or jacket being worn over a t-shirt) - ➤ Hats, scarves, gloves, shoes, boots

-Searching pupils' possessions

-Possessions means any items that the pupil has or appears to have control of, including:

-- ➤ Desks

-- ≻ Lockers

-- > Bags

-A pupil's possessions can be searched for any item if the pupil agrees to the search.
-If the pupil does not agree to the search, staff can still carry out a search for prohibited items (listed in section 3) and items identified in the school rules.

-An authorised member of staff can search a pupil's possessions when the pupil and another member of staff are present.

-Informing the designated safeguarding lead (DSL)

-The staff member who carried out the search should inform the DSL without delay:

-- > Of any incidents where the member of staff had reasonable grounds to suspect a pupil was in possession of a prohibited item as listed in section 3 - > If they believe that a search has revealed a safeguarding risk

-All searches for prohibited items (listed in section 3), including incidents where no items were found, will be recorded on the schools search log.
+An authorised member of staff may search a student's outer clothing, pockets, possessions, desks or lockers Outer clothing includes: □ Any item of clothing that is not worn immediately over a garment that is being worn wholly next to the skir or being worn as underwear (e.g. a jumper or jacket being worn over a t-shirt) □ Hats, scarves, gloves, shoes, boots Searching students' possessions Possessions means any items that the student has or appears to have control of, including: □ Desks □ Lockers □ Bags A student's possessions can be searched for any item if the student agrees to the search.
+If the student does not agree to the search, staff can still carry out a search for prohibited items (listed in section 3) and items identified in the school rules.
+An authorised member of staff can search a student's possessions when the student and another member of staff are present.
+Informing the designated safeguarding lead (DSL) The staff member who carried out the search should inform the DSL without delay: Of any incidents where the member of staff had reasonable grounds to suspect a student was in possession of a prohibited item as listed in section 3 ☐ If they believe that a search has revealed a safeguarding risk All searches for prohibited items (listed in section 3), including incidents where no items were found, will be recorded on the schools search log.
 Informing parents

 Parents will always be informed of any search for a prohibited item (listed in section 3).
-A member of staff will tell the parents as soon as is reasonably practicable:
+A member of staff vitell the parents as soon as is reasonably practicable: vill

-- ➤ What happened
+□ What happened

-- > What was found, if anything
+□ What was found, if anything

-- ➤ What has been confiscated, if anything
+□ What has been confiscated, if anything

-- > What action the school has taken, including any sanctions that have been applied to their child
+□ What action the school has taken, including any sanctions that have been applied to their child